ARMmbed/mbed-os-5-docs/docs/tools/debug/local_debugging_toolchain.md

 ### Setting up a local debug toolchain

-Most mbed Enabled development boards contain two chips: the target microcontroller and a CMSIS-DAP interface chip.
+Most Arm Mbed Enabled development boards contain two chips: the target microcontroller and a CMSIS-DAP interface chip.
 The most common use case of the interface chip is mounting the development board as a USB mass-storage device, making it easy to flash new firmware.
 However, you can also use this interface chip to debug the target microcontroller without an external debugger, such as a JTAG.

 This offers debugging capabilities for stack trace analysis, register dumps and inspection of program execution (breakpoints, watchpoints and so on).
 When combined with a source-level debugger on the development host, such as the GNU Project Debugger (GDB), SWD offers a rich debugging experience - much more powerful than `printf()`.